Message from the President

 We would like to express our sincere appreciation for the continuous support and understanding of our stockholders and investors.

-Under such circumstances, Toray Group, in April 2017, embarked on the new medium-term management program “Project AP-G 2019” that spans over three years from fiscal year 2017 to 2019 and has been implementing the growth strategy with focus on taking advantage of growth business fields, pursuing business expansion in growth countries and regions as well as further bolstering its cost competitiveness.
+Under such circumstances, Toray Group, since April 2017, has been working on the medium-term management program “Project AP-G 2019” that spans over three years through fiscal year 2019 and has been implementing the growth strategy with focus on taking advantage of growth business fields, pursuing business expansion in growth countries and regions as well as further bolstering its cost competitiveness.

-As a result, consolidated net sales for the fiscal year ended March 31, 2018 increased 8.8% compared with the previous fiscal year to 2,204.9 billion yen.
-Operating income rose 6.5% to 156.5 billion yen, and ordinary income increased 6.0% to 152.3 billion yen.
-Net income attributable to owners of parent declined 3.5% to 95.9 billion yen.
+As a result, consolidated net sales for the fiscal year ended March 31, 2019 increased 8.3% compared with the previous fiscal year to 2,388.8 billion yen.
+Operating income declined 9.6% to 141.5 billion yen, and ordinary income fell 11.7% to 134.5 billion yen.
+Net income attributable to owners of parent declined 17.2% to 79.4 billion yen.

-Taking into consideration such earnings performance, the Company declared a year-end dividend of 8.0 yen per share of common stock, increasing 1.0 yen from the previous fiscal year.
-As a result, annual dividend, consisting of an interim dividend of 7.0 yen and year-end dividend of 8.0 yen, will be 15.0 yen per share.
+Taking into consideration such earnings performance, the Company declared a year-end dividend of 8.0 yen per share of common stock, for an aggregate annual dividend of 16.0 yen per share of common stock including interim dividend of 8.0 yen.

 Under such circumstances, Toray Group will continue to implement the growth strategies under the medium-term management program “Project AP-G 2019.”